ciucherazvan94/customer_behavior_analysis/README.md

 The objective of this project is to demonstrate practical data analytics skills by transforming raw data into meaningful insights and business recommendations using industry-standard tools and techniques.

-Open .pbix file in Power BI Desktop
-Refresh data source if needed
-📌 Notes
-This project is designed for portfolio and learning purposes Focus is on end-to-end analytics workflow and business insights Easily extendable with machine learning or advanced forecasting